Sikkim – Culture and Tradition

 Beer, whiskey, rum, and brandy are widely consumed in Sikkim and Tonga which is a millet-based alcoholic beverage that is popular.
 Sikkim is the third-highest per capita alcoholism rate other than Punjab and Haryana.

-Nepali tribes females wear Choubandi which is a traditional blouse which is put on with a sari and is made of cotton.
-While men wear Daura which is a traditional variant of Kurta and Sural which is a comfortable trouser.
+Nepali tribal females wear Choubandi which is a traditional blouse that is put on with a sari and is made of cotton.
+While men wear Daura which is a traditional variant of Kurta and Sural which is a comfortable trousers.

 Dance and Music